adobe/adobe-sensei-ai-functions/lesson4.md

 ---

 ## Overview
-Understand how your integration is configured with a webhook to respond to any Creative Cloud Asset Created Events.
+Understand how your Adobe I/O integration is configured with a webhook to respond to **Creative Cloud _Asset Created_** events.

 ## Exercises
 1. Go back to the [Adobe I/O Console](https://console.adobe.io), ensure the **Integrations** tab is selected and click on your pre-defined integration again (ie: `Sensei lab X` - where X is your assigned lab #).

 2. Select the **Events** tab and notice an item listed with the name **Sensei Event Handler**.
-Click on the Edit button to the right of it  item to expand the details of the configured webhook, like shown below:
+Click on the **Edit** button to the right of it  item to expand the details of the configured webhook, like shown below:

     ![](images/webhook-details.png)

     > Notice the items outlined in red in the screenshot.
-These two fields essentially define a URL endpoint event handler to be invoked any time the Creative Cloud Asset Created event occurs.
+These two fields define a URL endpoint event handler to be invoked any time a Creative Cloud Asset Created event occurs.

 3. The URL defined for the webhook event handler is actually an `action` you could now view in the Adobe I/O Runtime Shell.

-4. Switch back to the Adobe I/O Runtime Shell application and enter the following command:
+Switch back to the Adobe I/O Runtime Shell application and enter the following command:

         action list